Luke Graham (wrestler): Professional wrestling career

 After leaving the AWA, Luke returned to WWWF and had a brief run with Tarzan Tyler as the inaugural WWWF Tag Team Champions in 1971.
 One story was that the team allegedly defeated Dick the Bruiser and The Sheik for the belts, however, no record of any match between the two teams has ever been documented.
 The other story is that they won it from Bepo and Geeto Mongol.
 Once champions, the team held the belts for six months while feuding with Chief Jay Strongbow, Gorilla Monsoon, and Pedro Morales.
 He and Tyler also went on to win the WWF International Tagteam Championship in November 1971 from Bepo and Geeto Mongol.
 They lost it back to the Mongols after a month.
 After losing the title he again left WWWF and went to on to wrestle in the Georgia territory.

 He fought in Florida as El Lobo in 1970.
 In 1974, he was the United States Champion in the Pacific Northeast.
 After that he left for Georgia Championship Wrestling where he won the NWA Georgia Heavyweight championship in a tournament on April 20.
 In 1978, Graham return to the WWWF this time being managed by The Grand Wizard.
 He had epic feuds with Andre the Giant, Dino Bravo, Haystacks Calhoun, Ivan Putski and then WWWF champion Bob Backlund.
 He even teamed with his "brother" Superstar Billy Graham.
-He retired in the late 1980s.
+After WWWF, Graham contiued to work in the Southern states.
+He retired in the late 1987.
 He teamed with his son, Luke Jr., however, in 2001 and started Galaxy Championship Wrestling, Inc.

 Professional wrestling style and persona

 Grady Johnson's Luke Graham persona was known for his "craziness".
 Whenever someone referred to him as "Crazy" Luke Graham, as part of his gimmick he would claim to be sane and cover his ears.
 He had bleached hair and goatee.
 His signature moves included the atomic drop and stabbing people with his taped thumb (which he called the "Golden Spike").

 Graham's storyline brothers were "Doctor" Jerry Graham (Jerramiah Martin Mathews), Superstar Billy Graham (Wayne Coleman), former wrestler/promoter Eddie Graham (Eddie Gosset).
 Other Family members include: Tommy "T.G."
 Graham (William Pawlak), Troy "The Dream Machine/Warrior" Graham (Troy R. Tompson), Eddie Graham's son Mike Graham (Mike Gosset), and Luke Graham's son, "Crazy" Luke Graham Jr. (Donald J. Jolly), and nephew, Gerry "Chubby" Graham (M. Gerald Sadler).
-Of them Jerry, Eddie and Mike have since died.
+All Graham Family members are reported as retired.
+Dr Jerry, Eddie, Luke Sr, Billy and Mike are among the family members that are reported deceased.

 Death

-Johnson, who had a pacemaker, died from congestive heart failure on June 23, 2006 at the age of 66.
+Johnson, who had a pacemaker, died from congestive heart failure on June 23, 2006, at the age of 66.